mpigsley/nebraska-mushrooms/src/cms/content/articles/survey-methods.md

 #### Survey Preparation

-__Time Calculation__: A successful survey relies on appropriate triangulation of season, habitation, and weather conditions, as most fungal organisms have specific conditions that trigger their reproductive cycle.
+__Time Calculation__: A successful survey relies on appropriate triangulation of season, habitation, and weather conditions.
+Most fungal organisms have specific conditions that trigger their reproductive cycle.
 Choosing the best days to survey is mainly based on the ecosystem's moisture level over time.
 A good rule of thumb is that if rain has accumulated for two days at a daytime temperature above 60 degrees Fahrenheit, the possibility of finding fungi is worth the survey time.
 Some fungi (though few) prefer the cold and will fruit in near-freezing conditions.

 __Gear__: Backpack, Notebook and pencil, Smartphone, TG-6 Tough Macro Digital Camera, black velvet sheet for photo backdrops, Tackle box for collection, stack of ID slips, food, and water.